-Have you heard of ‘plant-amphibians’?
-Indeed, there are such remarkable plants, known as Mangroves, which grow along coastlines in tropical regions across the world.
+Have you heard of amphibious plants?
+Indeed, there are remarkable plants known as mangroves, which grow along coastlines in tropical regions across the world.

 They have not just adapted themselves to the ever-changing tides but also support a unique ecosystem within their extensive branch and root networks.